munibmesinovic/SurvBench/README.md

 -----

 ## 2\.
-Dataset Setup
+Dataset setup

-This is the most critical step.
 The pipeline reads raw CSVs.
 You must download them from their respective sources and place them in a directory.

 ### eICU (v2.0)

 1.  **Download:** Obtain access and download the raw CSVs from the [eICU Collaborative Research Database on PhysioNet](https://physionet.org/content/eicu-crd/2.0/).
-2.  **Required Files:** You only need the following four files.
+2.  **Required files:** You only need the following four files.
 You can use the `.csv` or `.csv.gz` versions.
 The config `configs/eicu_config.yaml` is set up for the `.gz` versions, which is recommended.
       * `patient.csv` (or `patient.csv.gz`)
       * `lab.csv` (or `lab.csv.gz`)
       * `vitalPeriodic.csv` (or `vitalPeriodic.csv.gz`)
       * `vitalAperiodic.csv` (or `vitalAperiodic.csv.gz`)
-3.  **Folder Structure:** Place these files in a single directory.
+3.  **Folder structure:** Place these files in a single directory.
 Example:
     ```
     data/eicu_raw_data/
     ├── lab.csv.gz